vlkolak/charcoal/README.txt

-If charcoal.separate_node = false, then charcoal IS coal, and you won't see any difference, except for the ability to char group:wood and group:tree - which should be any tree and wood - in your furnace, to gain some lumps (1 for wood, 4 for tree).
+If charcoal.separate_node = false, then charcoal IS coal, and you won't see any difference, except for the ability to char group:wood and group:tree - which should be any tree and wood - in your furnace, to gain some lumps.

 charcoal.cooking_time is charcoal cooking time in seconds. charcoal.lump_per_tree is how many lumps you get per tree - below 4, the wood planks